Sustainability / GovernanceCorporate Governance

 ---|---|---|

-Financial briefing sessions for analysts and institutional investors | 4 | Held on a quarterly basis; the second and fourth quarter briefings were held in parallel with face-to-face meetings and online conferences hosted by the president and CEO, while the first and third quarter briefings were conference calls hosted by the Investor Relations Department. |
+Financial briefing sessions for analysts and institutional investors | 4 | Held briefings on a quarterly basis (the second and fourth quarter briefings were hosted by the President and CEO, while the first and third quarter briefings were hosted by the Head of the Investor Relations Department) |

-Strategy briefings for analysts and institutional investors | 3 | Held briefings (online) as follows:
+Strategy briefings for analysts and institutional investors | 2 |

-Individual interviews with analysts and institutional investors | Approx. 120 interviews | Conducted online conferences and teleconferences with analysts and institutional investors.
-(Interviewer or interviewee of the Company: The IR department centered on the head of the IR department, or the officer in charge of IR) |
+Individual interviews with analysts and institutional investors | Approx. 160 interviews | Hosted by the Investor Relations Department centered on the head of the Investor Relations Department or the officer in charge of IR |

-Small meetings with domestic institutional investors | 1 | Held an online meeting with domestic institutional investors by the president and CEO. |
+Small meetings with domestic institutional investors | 3 | Held opinion exchange meetings with domestic institutional investors by the President and CEO and Outside Directors |

 The IR department feeds back to management and related departments as needed about the content of dialogues with shareholders and investors, their opinions and requests, and the content of analyst reports.
 In addition, the officer in charge of IR reports the dialogue to the Board of Directors and the IR department reports it to the management team on a quarterly basis at the meetings, which is used in discussions aimed at improving our corporate value.